Allan122/allan-s_portfolio/README.md

 ## Project 5: Housing Sales interactive Dashboard
-<p>For accessing the project with the dataset in my portfolio, you can refer to or download it from my 🤩<a href="https://github.com/Allan122/TabHouseSalesData.git"> "GitHub"</a> 🕵🏻.</p>
+<p>For accessing the project with the dataset in my portfolio, you can refer to or download it from my <a href="https://github.com/Allan122/TabHouseSalesData.git"> "GitHub"</a> 🕵🏻.</p>

 The Housing Sales Interactive Dashboard is a powerful tool designed to provide real-time insights into the housing market, offering comprehensive visualizations and analytics to aid stakeholders in understanding trends and making informed decisions.
 Leveraging interactive features, this dashboard presents key metrics such as daily average sales price, distribution of house prices, geographic distribution of sales, property views vs. condition heatmap, and distributions of bedrooms and bathrooms.
 By incorporating real-time data and interactive elements, this dashboard enables users to explore housing market dynamics, identify opportunities, and optimize pricing and marketing strategies.